CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 At character creation, for each Disabling Characteristic that makes a Core Skill Incompetent (level -1), an additional skill point is gained.

-At character creation, for each Disabling Characteristic that makes an Attribute level -1, an additional 2 skill points are gained.
+At character creation, players characters that take a Disabling Characteristic that results in a -1 in an Attribute (STR, RFX, or INT would be Feeble, Heavy, Dim-witted, etc...) gain an additional 2 skill points.

 ### Tiers of Play